-This is a list of 11 cataract facts, followed by further facts on vision loss in the UK.
-For a more in-depth understanding on cataracts and cataract treatment, please visit our cataract treatments page..
+This is your concise guide to cataract information and vision loss in the UK.
+The guide opens with of 11 cataract facts, followed by facts on vision loss in the UK.
+For a more in-depth understanding on cataracts and cataract surgery, please visit our cataract treatments page..

 1. Cataracts is the leading cause of blindness in the world